 And yet there is something special about our time: we are experiencing a technological non-linearity, in which the ‘space of the possible’ expands dramatically, thus rendering predictions based on extrapolation useless.
 The current non-linearity arises from the extraordinary power of digital technology, which far exceeds anything that was possible with industrial machinery, due to two unique characteristics.
-Digital technology delivers ‘universality of computation’ (it can compute anything) at ‘zero marginal cost’ (extra copies can be produced for free).
+Digital technology delivers universality of computation (it can potentially solve any solvable problem) at zero marginal cost (extra copies can be produced for free).

 Consider foragers one hundred thousand years ago, trying to predict what society would look like after the invention of agriculture.
-Even something that seems as trivially obvious as living in buildings would be hard to imagine from the viewpoint of migratory tribes.
+Even something that seems as trivially obvious to us as living in buildings would be hard to imagine from the viewpoint of migratory tribes.
 Similarly, much of what we have today—from modern medicine to computer technology—would resemble magic to those living as recently as the mid-twentieth century.
-It is not simply the existence of smartphones but also the availability and affordability of such technology that would have been hard to foresee.
+Not simply the existence of smartphones, but also the widespread availability and affordability of such powerful technology, would have been hard to foresee.

 The World After Capital has two goals.
-The first is to establish that we are currently experiencing a third period of non-linearity.
-The key argument is that each time the ‘space of the possible’ expands dramatically, the defining constraint for humanity shifts, meaning the scarcity that most requires allocation in order to meet humanity’s basic needs changes.
+The first is to establish that we are currently experiencing a third period of globally transformative, non-linear change.
+The key argument is that each time, the ‘space of the possible’ expands dramatically, the defining constraint for humanity shifts—meaning the allocation problem that most fundamentally needs to be solved in order to meet humanity’s basic needs changes.
 Specifically, the invention of agriculture shifted scarcity from food to land, and industrialization shifted scarcity from land to capital (which throughout The World After Capital refers to physical capital, such as machines and buildings, unless otherwise noted).
 Digital technology is now shifting scarcity from capital to attention.

 Capital is no longer scarce in some parts of the world and it is becoming rapidly less scarce everywhere.
 We should consider this to be the great success of capitalism.
 But markets, which were the crucial allocation mechanism for capital, will not solve the scarcity of attention.
 We are bad at allocating attention, both individually and collectively.
 For example, how much attention do you pay to your friends and family, or to the existential question of the meaning of your life?
 And how much attention are we paying as a society to the great challenges and opportunities of our time, such as the climate crisis and space travel?
 Markets are not able to help us better allocate attention because prices do not, and cannot, exist for many of the issues that we should be paying attention to.
-Consider paying attention to your purpose in life: there is no independent supply and demand; it is up to you alone to allocate enough attention to this question.
+Consider paying attention to finding your purpose in life: there is no supply and demand that will form a ‘purpose price’ for an individual; it’s ultimately up to you to allocate enough attention to this existential question.

-My second goal in writing The World After Capital is to propose an approach that will help us overcome the limits of market-based capitalism and facilitate a smooth transition from the Industrial Age (in which capital is scarce) to the Knowledge Age (in which attention is scarce).
+My second goal in writing The World After Capital is to propose an approach that will help us overcome the limitations and remedy the shortcomings of market-based capitalism, in order to facilitate a smooth transition from the Industrial Age (in which the key scarcity is capital) to the Knowledge Age (in which the key scarcity is attention).
 Getting this right will be critical for humanity, as the two previous transitions were marked by massive turmoil and upheaval.
 We are already seeing signs of increasing conflict within societies and among belief systems across the world, fueling a rise of populist and nationalist leaders, including Donald Trump in the US.